ivotron/popper2-paper/paper.md

 Unfortunately, only 1.1% of the artifacts available online are fully reproducible and 0.6% of them are partially reproducible [@stagge2019assessing].
 According to a study of 2016 by Nature, among a group of 1576 scientists around 70% of them failed to reproduce each other's experiments [@baker2016reproducibility].
 This problem occurs mostly due to the lack of proper documentation, missing artifacts, broken software dependencies, etc.
-This results in other researchers wasting time trying to figure out how to reproduce those experiments from the archived artifacts, ultimately making this process inefficient, cumbersome and error prone [@sep-scientific-reproducibility].
+This results in other researchers wasting time trying to figure out how to reproduce those experiments from the archived artifacts, ultimately making this process inefficient, cumbersome, and error-prone [@sep-scientific-reproducibility].

 <!-- discuss previous work -->

-Numerous existing research have tried to address the problem of reproducibility [@goodman2016does] in distinct ways like logging and tracing systemcalls, using workflow engines, using correctly provisioned shared and public testbeds, by recording and replaying changes from a stable initial state, etc [@reproducibility2018acm] and these led to the development of various tools and frameworks [@piccolo2016tools] [@peng2011reproducible].
+Numerous existing research has tried to address the problem of reproducibility [@goodman2016does] in distinct ways like logging and tracing system calls, using workflow engines, using correctly provisioned shared and public testbeds, by recording and replaying changes from a stable initial state, etc [@reproducibility2018acm] and these led to the development of various tools and frameworks [@piccolo2016tools] [@peng2011reproducible].
-Scientific workflow engines have been a predominant solution [@stevens2013automated] [@banati2015minimal] [@qasha2016framework] for handling the reproducibility problem by organizing the steps in a complex scientific workflow as the nodes of a directed acyclic graph (DAG) and executing them in correct order [@albrecht2012makeflow].
+Scientific workflow engines have been a predominant solution [@stevens2013automated] [@banati2015minimal] [@qasha2016framework] for handling the reproducibility problem by organizing the steps in a complex scientific workflow as the nodes of a directed acyclic graph (DAG) and executing them in the correct order [@albrecht2012makeflow].
 Nextflow [@ditommaso_nextflow_2017], Pegasus [@deelman_pegasus_2004] and Taverna [@oinn_taverna_2004] are examples of widely used scientific workflow engines.
 But some phenomena like unavailability of third-party services, missing example input data, changes in the execution environment, insufficient documentation of workflows make it difficult for scientists to reuse workflows, thus causing what is known as _workflow decay_ [@workflow_decay].

 <!-- attempts to solves using containers and what problem still remains -->

 One of the main reasons behind _workflow decay_ is the differences in the environment where the workflows are developed and where they are reproduced [@meng2017facilitating].
-VM's were used to address this problem for some time due to their high isolation gurantees, where every step of a workflow ran inside a separate VM [@howe2012virtual] [@virtandnestedvirt2012].
+VM's were used to address this problem for some time due to their high isolation guarantees, where every step of a workflow ran inside a separate VM [@howe2012virtual] [@virtandnestedvirt2012].
 Since VM's had large resource footprints, researchers replaced VM's with software containers, i.e. light-weight virtualization technologies to provide platform-independent reproducibility [@barik2016performance] [@sharma2016containers].
 Although software (Linux) containers are a relatively old technology [@menage_adding_2007], it was not until recently, with the rise of Docker, that they entered mainstream territory [@bernstein_containers_2014].
 Since then, this technology has transformed the way applications get deployed in shared infrastructures, with 25% of companies using this form of software deployment [@datadog_surprising_2018], and a market size projected to be close to 5B by 2023 [@marketsandmarkets_application_2018].
-Docker has been the de facto container runtime, with other container runtimes such as Singularity [@kurtzer_singularity_2017], Rkt [@rktcommunity_rkt_2019], Charliecloud [@priedhorsky_charliecloud_2017] and Podman [@podmancommunity_containers_2019] having emerged.
+Docker has been the de facto container runtime, with other container runtimes such as Singularity [@kurtzer_singularity_2017], Rkt [@rktcommunity_rkt_2019], Charliecloud [@priedhorsky_charliecloud_2017], and Podman [@podmancommunity_containers_2019] having emerged.
 The Linux Foundation bootstrapped the Open Container Initiative (OCI) [@opencontainerinitiative_new_2016] and is close to releasing version 1.0 of a container image and runtime specifications.
 With Docker, the container-native software development paradigm emerged, which promotes the building, testing, and deployment of software in containers, so that users do not need to install and maintain packages on their machines, rather they can build or fetch container images which have all the dependencies present.
-Since, these container runtimes are available for almost every well known operating system and architecture, experiments can be reproduced easily using containerized workflows in almost any environment [@stubbs2016endofday] [@zheng_integrating_2015].
+Since these container runtimes are available for almost every well known operating system and architecture, experiments can be reproduced easily using containerized workflows in almost any environment [@stubbs2016endofday] [@zheng_integrating_2015].
-Although, there are different container engines available, switching between them is difficult as they have different API's, image formats, CLI interfaces, among many other.
+Although there are different container engines available, switching between them is difficult as they have different API's, image formats, CLI interfaces, among many others.
-In addition there is an absence of tools that allow running containerized workflows in an engine agnostic way.
+Also, there is an absence of tools that allow running containerized workflows in an engine agnostic way.
 It has also been found that as scientific workflows become increasingly complex, continuous validation of the workflows which is critical to ensuring good reproducibility, becomes difficult [@deelman2018future] [@cohen2017scientific].
 Currently, different container-based workflow engines are available but all of them assume the presence of a fully provisioned Kubernetes [@kubernetes_google] cluster.
 The practice of running applications and workflows in Kubernetes is commonly referred to as cloud-native [@balalaie2016microservices].
 The difference between cloud-native and container-native is that, in the former, a Kubernetes cluster is required, while in the latter, only a container engine is required.
-Argo [@argocommunity_argoproj_2019], Pachyderm [@novella_containerbased_2018] and Brigade [@brigade] are popular examples of cloud-native workflow execution engines.
+Argo [@argocommunity_argoproj_2019], Pachyderm [@novella_containerbased_2018], and Brigade [@brigade] are popular examples of cloud-native workflow execution engines.
-The presence of a Kubernetes cluster or a cloud computing environment should not be a hardcore requirement for reproducing any experiment in a container-native manner, since it is often costly [@rodriguez2020container] to get access to one and this in turn makes reproducibility complex.
+The presence of a Kubernetes cluster or a cloud computing environment should not be a hardcore requirement for reproducing any experiment in a container-native manner since it is often costly [@rodriguez2020container] to get access to one and this, in turn, makes reproducibility complex.
 It would be more convenient for researchers if workflow engines provide the flexibility of running workflows in a wide range of computing environments including those of their choice.

 <!-- our contributions -->